 cd apps/meshwarp/streamer

-./mw_streamer --size 1920x1080 --scene ../assets/scenes/robot_lab.json --video-url <headset's IP>:12345 --depth-url <headset's IP>:65432 --depth-factor 4
+./mw_streamer --size 1920x1080 --scene ../assets/scenes/robot_lab.json --video-url <headset's IP>:12345 --depth-url <server's IP>:65432 --depth-factor 4

 std::string sceneName = "robot_lab"; // choose from robot_lab, sun_temple, viking_village, or san_miguel

-in QuestClientApps/Apps/QuadsViewer/include/QuadsViewer.h.
+in QuestClientApps/Apps/QuadsViewer/include/QuadsViewer.h

 std::string sceneName = "robot_lab"; // choose from robot_lab, sun_temple, viking_village, or san_miguel

-in QuestClientApps/Apps/QuadStreamViewer/include/QuadStreamViewer.h.
+in QuestClientApps/Apps/QuadStreamViewer/include/QuadStreamViewer.h

 std::string sceneName = "robot_lab"; // choose from robot_lab, sun_temple, viking_village, or san_miguel

-in QuestClientApps/Apps/QUASARViewer/include/QUASARViewer.h.
+in QuestClientApps/Apps/QUASARViewer/include/QUASARViewer.h

 To wirelessly connect to your headset, type this into your terminal with your headset plugged in: